steelelab-delft/stlab/README.md

 - [lmfit](https://pypi.org/project/lmfit/) (for fitting routines)
 - [pyVISA](https://pypi.org/project/PyVISA-py/) (for measurements)

-## TODO

-- `base` classes for
-  - signal analyzer
-  - Keithley DMM
-- docstrings for all devices
-- file with overview on all devices
-- update example files

 ## Changelog

 All notable changes to this project will be documented below.